jaws-stack/jaws-users-crud-ddb-cognito-js/README.md

-#awsm-users-crud-ddb-cognito-js
+#jaws-users-crud-ddb-cognito-js

-An `aws-module` containing a group of lambdas that perform user crud operations.
+A `jaws-module` containing a group of lambdas that perform user crud operations.

 **Uses:**
 * AWS Lambda